oscar-broman/samp-weapon-config/README.md

 ```pawn
 public OnPlayerDamageDone(playerid, Float:amount, issuerid, WEAPON:weapon, bodypart)
 ```
-Called after damage has been inflicted
+Called after damage has been inflicted, called on NPCs

 Same parameters as above, but they can not be modified